Azure-Samples/ms-identity-blazor-wasm/WebApp-OIDC/B2C/README.md

 ## Explore the sample

 1. Open your browser and navigate to `https://localhost:44314`.
-1. Click the **Log in** button on the top right corner.
+1. Select the **Log in** button on the top right corner.
 You will see claims from the signed-in user's token.

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.